 Registered persons who change their names, primarily by marriage or Deed Poll, should notify their Registration Officer, so that the Commission’s records can be updated and a new I.D card bearing the registrant’s new name issued.
 The ID card bearing the name which has been changed is required to be surrendered.

-If you’re changing the name on your ID card by virtue of marriage, you will be required to present your marriage certificate and a copy for your transaction.
-If you’re reverting to your maiden name by virtue of divorce, you will be required to present the Divorce Decree Absolute.
+If you are changing the name on your ID card by virtue of marriage, you will be required to present your marriage certificate and a copy for your transaction.
+If you are reverting to your maiden name by virtue of divorce, you will be required to present the Divorce Decree Absolute.